Xilinx/Vitis-AI-Copyleft-Model-Zoo/README.md

 # Vitis AI Copyleft Model Zoo

 The purpose of this repository is to release models that are not compatible with the Vitis™ AI Apache 2.0 license.
 The original source code for these models was released under a copyleft, reciprocal, or otherwise non-permissive license.
-For Vitis AI, these models have been released in this separate repository in order to clearly identify the source license for these models.
+In order for users to leverage these models with Vitis AI, modifications are required to that original source code.
+This repository provides users with the necessary modifications which ensure compatibility with Vitis AI.
+The purpose of releasing these models in this separate repository is to allow us clearly identify the source license for these models.

-The directory structure associated each model is uniquely associated with a specific license file so that the user can evaluate whether the license for the model is compatible with their own company policies and license requirements.
+The directory structure of this repository is such that each model is uniquely associated with a specific license file.
+Thus, the user can evaluate whether the license for the model is compatible with their own company policies and legal requirements.
 Pre-compiled versions of these models are not provided because the Vitis AI Compiler is not open-source.
-Users must leverage the scripts provided as a template to compile the model for their target using the Vitis AI Compiler
+Users must instead leverage the scripts provided as a template to compile the model for their target using the Vitis AI Compiler.

-    Vitis-AI-License-Restricted-Model-Zoo
+    Vitis-AI-Copyleft-Model-Zoo
         │
         ├── README.md            # This file
         │